apache/camel-website/content/blog/2021/07/camel-k-release-1-5/index.md

 Prior to this version, we may have found a bit clumsy the work of providing a configuration file to our `Integration`.
 As a developer, you will now be able to define in details how and where to load a configuration file, filter a `Configmap` or a `Secret` and also distinguish between __build-time__ and __runtime__ properties.
 An entire blog covering this feature will be soon available, stay tuned!

-## More Kamelet commands
+## More Kamelet love

 Since their appearence, **Kamelets** have gained quite a lot of traction.
 With this new release we've introduced new commands in the `kamel` CLI to help you discovering and managing them.
 You will have a new command available `kamel kamelet` that will help you listing and deleting any `Kamelet`.
-Also `kamel describe kamelet` has been introduced to help you analyising the available Kamelets.
+Also `kamel describe kamelet` has been introduced to help you analysing the available Kamelets.

+We should also mention that we're having more Kamelets available in the [Apache Camel Kamelets Catalog](/camel-kamelets/latest/index.html).
+We are counting 117 different source and sink Kamelets and we are actively adding many more.

 ## Allow configuration via traits annotations